 Like many types of loans that were easy to get years ago during the housing crisis, home equity loans and other loans to cash out on equity in rental properties were relatively easy to get.
 Now, not so much.

-"There's a higher risk with rental properties," says Todd Huettner, president of Huettner Capital, a real estate mortgage brokerage in Denver.
+"There's a higher risk with rental properties," says Todd Huettner, president of It may not be offered

-To get a HELOC as a rental property owner, you may have to show that you can afford to repay the entire amount, says Lucas Hall, founder of Landlordology.com and an independent landlord for more than 10 years who now owns five rental properties.
+To get a HELOC as a rental property owner, you may have to show that you can afford to repay the entire amount, says Lucas Hall, founder of Rental income information

 In determining the ability to repay a HELOC or home equity loan, not all the rental income will be considered income, Ramnarain says, because renters may move out and landlords may have other problems.